trailofbits/sinter/README.md

     "rule_database_path": "/etc/sinter/rules.json",
   }
 }

 ```

 The decision manager plugin can be selected by changing the `decision_manager` value.
 The **local** plugin will enable the **LocalDecisionManager** configuration section, pointing Sinter to use the local rule database present at the given path.
 It is possible to use a Santa-compatible sync-server, by using the **sync-server** plugin instead.
 This enables the **SyncServerDecisionManager** configuration section, where the server URL and machine identifier can be set.

+There are two logger plugins implemented:
+1. **filesystem**: Messages are written to file, using the path specified at FilesystemLogger.log_file_path
+2. **unifiedlogging**: Logs are emitted using the Unified Logging, using **com.trailofbits.sinter** as subsystem.

 ## Enabling UI notifications
 1. Install the notification server (the PKG installer will do this automatically): `sudo /Applications/Sinter.app/Contents/MacOS/Sinter --install-notification-server`